mikepal2/snap-cli/docs/Documentation.md

 ### Main Method

-Typically, the `Main` method serves as the entry point of a C# application and is often used for startup code.
+Typically, the `Main` method serves as the entry point for a C# application and is often used to execute startup code.

-However, to simplify usage, this library overrides the program's entry point and uses command handler methods as the entry points instead.
+However, to simplify the process of writing CLI applications, this library overrides the program's entry point, taking control from the very start of application execution.
+It then parses the command line and calls the appropriate command handler method, treating it as an entry point.

-#### Multi-Command Applications
-If the CLI program implements  multiple [commands](#commands), i.e. it has handlers declared with `[Command]` and/or `[RootCommand]` attributes, the library calls the handler depending on the command specified in the command line.
-In other words each handler works as a program entry point for the associated command.
-See [sample application](../Samples/base64/Program.cs) as an example.

-With this proposition the `Main` method loses it's role and it presence may be confusing as it will **not** be executed at the start of the program as it is not associated with any command.
-To avoid such confusion the library will raise an exception if `Main` method is present along with any command handlers declared with `[Command]` attribute.

- The application initialization code that have to run before any command executed can be placed in [Startup](#startup) method or [BeforeCommand](#beforecommand) event handler.
+The program may still contain a `Main` method for simple applications, or it may not have a `Main` method at all, as described in the following sections.

-#### Parametrized Main
+#### Parameterized Main
-For simple applications that have no commands (and thus no command handlers) but only need options/arguments to be parsed from the command line, the library supports a *parametrized* `Main`, where method parameters are automatically mapped to the command line options/arguments.
-Such applications usually have most of the code in the `Main` method itself.
-For example:
+For simple applications that do not involve commands (and thus no command handlers) but only need to parse options/arguments from the command line, the library supports a *parameterized* `Main` method.
+In this case, method parameters are automatically mapped to the command line options/arguments.
+Such applications typically contain most of their code directly within the `Main` method.

+Example:

 ```csharp
 using SnapCLI;

 class Program
 {
     public static void Main([Argument] string arg, int intOption, string strOption = "foo")